 You are more likely to trust people who:

-Are physically attractive: This also includes people with high self-esteem and self-confidence, as those traits make people seem very attractive.
-Many criminal, especially confidence artists, know this, so they gain your confidence (read: trust) in order to exploit it later.
+- Are physically attractive: This also includes people with high self-esteem and self-confidence, as those traits make people seem very attractive.
+Many criminals, especially confidence artists, know this, so they gain your confidence (read: trust) in order to exploit it later.

 These factors are more guidelines than rules, but they are important.